-The following example sets alarm thresholds for the signal power transmitted at port 25.
+The following example sets alarm thresholds for the signal power transmitted at port 9 of an ECS4100-12T.

 '''

-Console(config)interface ethernet 1/25
+Console(config)interface ethernet 1/9

-Console(config-if) #transceiver-threshold tx-power low-alarm 8
+Console(config-if) #transceiver-threshold tx-power low-alarm -4000

-Console(config-if) #transceiver-threshold tx-power high-alarm -3
+Console(config-if) #transceiver-threshold tx-power high-alarm 820

 Console#

 '''

 transceiver-threshold This command sets thresholds for the transceiver voltage which can be used to voltage trigger an alarm or warning message.
+Use the no form to restore the default settings.